Deep ecology

-Origins
+Origins and history

 In his original 1973 deep ecology paper, Arne Næss stated that he was inspired by ecologists who were studying the ecosystems throughout the world.
-Naess also made clear that he felt the real motivation to 'free nature' was spiritual and intuitive.
+Næss also made clear that he felt the real motivation to 'free nature' was spiritual and intuitive.
 'Your motivation comes from your total view or your philosophical, religious opinions,' he said, 'so that you feel, when you are working in favour of free nature, you are working for something within your self, that ... demands changes.
-So you are motivated from what I call ‘deeper premises’.
+So you are motivated from what I call 'deeper premises'.

 In a 2014 essay, environmentalist George Sessions identified three people active in the 1960s whom he considered foundational to the movement: author and conservationist Rachel Carson, environmentalist David Brower, and biologist Paul R. Ehrlich.
 Sessions considers the publication of Carson's 1962 seminal book Silent Spring as the beginning of the contemporary deep ecology movement.
 Næss also considered Carson the originator of the movement, stating "Eureka, I have found it" upon encountering her writings.

-Other events in the 1960s which have been proposed as foundational to the movement are the formation of Greenpeace, and the images of the Earth floating in space taken by the Apollo astronauts.
+Another event in the 1960s which have been proposed as foundational to the movement are the images of the Earth floating in space taken by the Apollo astronauts.